RapDoodle/SwiftSearch/README.md

     }'
     ```

-    `<CRAWLER_IP_ADDR>` should be replace with crawler's IP address.
+    `<CRAWLER_IP_ADDR>` should be replaced with the crawler's IP address.
 If you are accessing locally, it is `127.0.0.1`.
-Otherwise, if you wish to control it remotely, you may need to configure the firewall, and replace `<CRAWLER_IP_ADDR>` with the crawler's IP address.
+Otherwise, if you wish to control it remotely, you may need to configure the firewall and replace `<CRAWLER_IP_ADDR>` with the crawler's IP address.

 2. Then, you will get a response like this